This is how contracting

 España · AEAT · Art.
 36.2 LIS

 Access to the Art.
 36.2 LIS deduction and regional incentive programmes requires evidence that expenses are real and at market price.
-Visualnet's sealed report provides exactly that evidence, line item by line item.
+The Procurement File signed by Visualnet provides exactly that documentary support, line item by line item.

 What Visualnet brings to the studio, not just the production company

-Visualnet's chained report — with sealed benchmarks line item by line item — is designed to satisfy the documentary requirements that the IRS, the SEC, the SFO and the AEAT apply in inspections on market pricing and related-party contracting.
+The Procurement File signed by Visualnet — with benchmarks signed line item by line item — is designed to configure defensible documentary support before the IRS, the SEC, the SFO and the AEAT in inspections on market pricing and related-party contracting.
 Its structure also responds to the criteria that major audit firms use in their due diligence processes on productions with tax incentives.

 One process.
 Three actors.